I) UNITY OF PURPOSE

 3) When no agreement between majority and minority proves possible on a crucial issue which demands the federation take a position.
 Conclusion: there is naturally and inevitably a split

 In all cases tactical unity is the goal; meaning option two is what is accepted by the federation to manifest and attain on points of tactical unity.

 -Option one is an extremely exceptional choice

--Option three is the natural outcome when those in the federation reject the agreed upon collective action in favor of an action decided personally.
+-Option three is the natural outcome when those in the federation reject the agreed-upon collective action in favor of action decided personally.

 Federalism combines the advantages of centralism with those of autonomous decision-making.
 It allows members and locals to reach decisions with a view towards common work (Tactical Unity) with a shared goal (Unity of Purpose).